bradblu78/Live-Channel/README.md

 # Live-Channel
 Plex Live Channel
-Brad B just messing around and attempting to create a live channel for plex
+Brad B just messing around and attempting to create a live channel for plex.